What I offer:

 Here are some other ways I can contribute to enrich the prayer life of your church groups:

-Retreats are a wonderful way to be away from the hussle and bussle of daily life and develop an internal space for reflection and listening to God.
+Retreats are a wonderful way to be away from the hustle and bustle of daily life and develop a space for reflection and listening to God.
 However a ‘retreat’ may be a missed opportunity if it becomes another few days of activities, talks and more ‘things to do.’

 How about introducing a rhythm of slowing down, reflecting with authenticity, which in turn helps developing a rhythm of regularly listening in your life?